GregHilston/toolbox/README.md

 ## Submodules

 I hadn't used submodules prior to working with this.
 We use oh-my-zsh as a submodule.
 This writes to .gitmodules and pulls the code to dot/oh-my-zsh.
-As I write this, no idea why this lives in dot.

 ## Vim